Arcadia-Science/noveltree/README.md

 species,file,taxonomy,shallow,broad,mode,uniprot,mcl_test
 Entamoeba_histolytica,Entamoeba_histolytica-test-proteome.fasta,Amoebozoa,eukaryota_odb10,eukaryota_odb10,proteins,true,true
 ```
 - "uniprot" column is a true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that we can use to annotate)
 - mcl_test is a specification of whether this species is to be included in the MCL inflation parameter test-set.
 These species must have UniProt protein accessions (for COGEQC protein domain score).

 4. Create a parameter file that includes all necessary input, output, and parameter specifications - example below:
 ```
 {
-  "input": "/path/to/complete_dataset_samplesheet.csv",
+  "input": "/home/ubuntu/environment/github/phylorthology/test/complete_samplesheet.csv",
-  "mcl_test_input": "/path/to/mcl_testing_dataset_samplesheet.csv",
+  "mcl_test_input": "/home/ubuntu/environment/github/phylorthology/test/mcl_test_samplesheet.csv",
-  "s3_dir": "s3://path/to/aws-S3-directory/containing/fastas",
+  "s3_dir": "s3://organism-selection-engines/sequence-data/aa-seqs/phylorthology-test",
-  "outdir": "name_of_results_dir",
+  "outdir": "results-s3-test",
-  "mcl_inflation": [ "1.0", "1.1", "1.2" ]
+  "mcl_inflation": [ "0.8", "0.9", "1.0", "1.1", "1.2", "1.3", "1.4", "1.5", "1.6", "1.7" ]
 }
 ```